File:

 knowledge was carefully guarded by the families involved.
 They became later

 known to the Egyptians as the Sea Peoples.
-Other tribes
+Other

-called Saharan and strong oral traditions.
-It is
+language called Saharan and strong oral

-anywhere in the wide world.
-As Lahovary
+equipped for pioneering anywhere in the wide world.
+As Lahovary noted: "One of the most common

-which a new language can impose itself on vast masses, even if spoken only by
+on vast masses, even if spoken only by a relatively small minority, should

-a relatively small minority, should this minority have political power or the
+this minority have political power or the prestige of a superior

-prestige of a superior civilization" (p371).
-To political power and
+civilization" (p371).
+To political power and civilization, we might add

-civilization, we might add the vibrant Goddess religion of the North
+the vibrant Goddess religion of the North Africans.
+The present evidence of

-Africans.
-The present evidence of significant remnants of the Saharan language in distant parts of the world shows
+significant remnants of the Saharan language in

-that their language took hold wherever they settled.
+settled.
 All of these people believed

 absolutely in reincarnation,